onfido/onfido-sdk-ui/README.md

 - **`customUI {Object} optional`**

-  If you would like to customize the SDK, this can be done by providing the `customUI` option with an object with the corresponding CSS values (e.g. RGBA colour values, border radius values) for the following options:
+  If you would like to customize the SDK, this can be done by providing the `customUI` option with an object with the corresponding CSS values (e.g. RGBA color values, border radius values) for the following options:

   | Typography options     | Description                                    |
   | ---------------------- | ---------------------------------------------- |